We talk about the process, design system components, and the value our clients get from our custom design systems.

 In this detailed guide, I aim to provide a transparent overview of our approach.
 I'll shed light on:

-The anatomy of our design systems and the components they encompass
+• The anatomy of our design systems and the components they encompass

-The cohesive mechanism that enables these components to work seamlessly
+• The cohesive mechanism that enables these components to work seamlessly

-The concept and relevance of design tokens in our systems
+• The concept and relevance of design tokens in our systems

-The seamless process we follow for handing over the design system to developers.
+• The seamless process we follow for handing over the design system to developers.

 To further augment your understanding, check our in-depth case study that chronicles our journey of developing a design system for our B2B client.

-Understanding a Design System
+What's a Design System?

 Before we delve into our methods, let's first clarify the concept of a design system.
 First of all, "Design System" is currently a hot keyword usually thrown around by everyone without fully understanding what it is.
 I've seen many companies say they have a design system, but almost always it's just a style guide and a library of a few components.
 A design system is a living document built for developers and product managers, not an old outdated repository that no one uses.

 There are many different explanations of a design system, and most of them are correct.
 My thinking is this: a design system is a robust framework comprising a series of components reused across a digital product.
 It brings uniformity, boosts efficiency, and strengthens brand identity by providing a single source of truth to all stakeholders involved in product design and development.
 But Design Systems can be complex and very different for every project.
-If you're not sure your company need one, check out this article.
+If you're not sure your company needs one, check out this article.

-Elements of a Typical Design System
+Elements of a Design System

 We view each design system as a unique entity that caters to the specific needs and goals of a business.
 That said, the following components often form the backbone of our design systems.